 Where is Boston, you may be asking?
 It is the heart of New England, one of the biggest cities on the east coast, located in Massachusetts.
 It is a destination for millions every year and one of the most popular cities there is.

 You can start around the greater Boston area, hitting up some of the most famous things like the old Boston Garden.
-Catching a game at Fenway is another must as the Red Sox are a staple of Boston and America.
+Catching a game at Fenway Park is another must as the Red Sox are a staple of Boston and America.
+Or you can just tour Fenway Park.

 It is also one of the most historical places in the United States, dating back to the colonial period when America was just a collection of colonies owned by Britain.
 It is a great place to learn much about the beginnings of the United States.